 Geo Metadata is simply a few properties hidden within a webpage that explain the location of its content.

-Including this metadata schema on your webpages allow for online tools, such as Bloom's plugins, search engines, and social networks, to accurately read the location details and match them with the user-facing content.
+Including this metadata schema on your webpages allow for online tools, such as Bloom's plugins, search engines, and social networks, to accurately read the location details and match them with user experiences.
 Metadata tags are not shown on the front-end of your website.

-For example, an article talking about a topic at The White House will have the following Geo Metadata:
+For example, a story talking about The White House will have the following Geo Metadata:

 This geotagging schema is easy to install and use for any website

 No worries!
-Geo Metadata can also be integrated by writing the metadata code directly into your webpage, or using our Geotagging API.
+Geo Metadata can also be integrated by writing the metadata code directly into your webpage.
 Contact your web developer and nicely ask them to help you get it set up.
 They can use our Test Drive tool below as a reference.

-If you don't have a web developer or need assistance, just contact us, we're happy to help you out.
+If you don't have a web developer and need assistance, just contact us, we're happy to help you out.